Uncertainty-Aware Solar Forecasting

 What I Learned

-- How uncertainty quantification can directly translate to economic value in energy trading
+- Uncertainty quantification isn't just academic — it directly translates to economic value in energy trading